-John Terry: Defining moments of Chelsea captain's career
+John Terry: Defining moments of former Chelsea captain's career

 October 1998.
 A close-cropped teenager by the name of John Terry steps onto the pitch for the first time as a Chelsea player.

-Here, we look back at the moments that defined the Chelsea captain's career.
+Here, we look back at the moments that defined the career of the former Chelsea and England captain.

 After making his debut for Chelsea in a League Cup tie against Aston Villa in 1998, it was in an unlikely setting where Terry really first caught the eye.